 Admission to the Associate Degree Nursing Program and the Vocational Nursing Program is by application and is based on each candidate's personal and academic records.
-The application processes for these programs are explained in more detail on pages 16 and 85-87.
-Contact the Allied Health office for the most recent admission requirements.
+The application processes for these programs are explained in Chapter 5: Degrees and Certificates Plans, Nursing.
+Contact the Allied Health Office for the most recent admission requirements.